Take One Gram of Neural Features, Get Enhanced Group Robustness: Implementation details

 \section{Implementation details}

 This section focuses on implementation details used to produce the results in the main text of our paper.
-Our implementation builds upon the WILDS framework\footnote{\url{https://github.com/p-lambda/wilds}} released with the paper of Koh \textit{et al.} \cite{koh2021wilds}.
+The code that we used is provided along with this appendix.
+Our implementation builds upon the WILDS framework\footnote{\url{https://github.com/p-lambda/wilds}} released wby \citet{koh2021wilds}.